Parisian chic meets Maroc at this colourful, light-filled riad, with a pool, gardens and helpful staff, providing an oasis in the heart of the Medina

 Riad Norma is in the Ziat quarter of Fes' medina, a few blocks from Bab Ziat (the Ziat gate).

-Fes Sais (12km).
-Click on the link below for a list of airlines.
+Fes Sais (12km) is the nearest airport.
+Click on the link below for a list of airlines serving it.

 There are regular trains to Fes from Casablanca (4hrs), Tangiers (5hrs) and Marrakech (7hrs).